 Why Is Tracking Sales Metrics Important?

 In addition, sales metrics can inform how decisions are made with sales reps, sales activities, product/service and within departments.
 For example, sales leaders can use these metrics to evaluate each team member’s strengths and weaknesses, or their activities to better manage processes, adjust tactics and strategies, and improve accountability for sales outcomes.
-Data-driven conversations with sales teams are typically more effective, and have fewer disputes, than those without the metrics to back them.
+Data-driven conversations with sales teams are typically more effective and have fewer disputes than those without supporting metrics.

 What Are the Most Important Sales Metrics?

 There is not a single sales metric critical for all companies, even within the same industry.
-Rather, the sales metrics a business chooses depends on its goals.
+Rather, a business’s chosen sales metrics depends on its goals.
 For example, if a business’s goal is to have every sales rep meet their quotas, then metrics that track the percentage of deals each person closes would be useful.
 If the organization wants to land larger deals, it might track average deal size to see whether its approach is working with larger customers.
 As businesses grow or branch into new markets, metrics can be added or eliminated.

 Sales Metrics